Skip to main content

 Confirm every concrete claim against your listing, messages, and ops records.
 If you name a fix, make sure it is already done.

 Avoid accusations, threats, private details, or removal claims unless you verified current platform guidance.
-Add your live check step here: [Verify current Airbnb review/response and escalation policy].
+Keep the live review, response, and escalation check pending until you confirm current Airbnb rules and the host's own case records.

 Use Tier 3 as a repeatable improvement loop: capture, diagnose, prioritize, implement, verify.
 Your goal is to fix the cause of complaints, not just improve the wording of your response.